Thinking about visiting us on a Sunday morning? Here's what you can expect.

 We celebrate the Lord’s Supper every Sunday.
 Jesus instituted this covenant sign for his people to remember his finished work, renew our commitment to one another, and proclaim his death until he comes again.
 All baptized believers in good standing with their local church are welcome to participate.

 Children in Worship

 Parents, relax.
 Children wiggle.
 We understand and we’re glad to have you bring your little one(s).
 For children ages 12 weeks through three years, we provide an optional nursery that begins just prior to the sermon.
 A brief break in the service allows parents to take their children to the nursery and return in time for the sermon.
 Children who are able to remain in the worship service are encouraged to do so.
 Children won’t understand all the words they will hear, but they understand body language.
 Let them learn that God is worthy of our songs, prayers, and listening ears by the way you and others around them participate.

 Our foyer is stocked with activity sheets and coloring pencils for children to engage with during the service.

-A speaker equipped training room is located adjacent to the foyer.
+A video feed-equipped training room is located adjacent to the foyer.
 If you feel that you need to leave the worship center for a time with your child, feel free to do so, but please come back.
 As Jesus said, “Let the children come to me; do not hinder them, for to such belongs the kingdom of God” (Mark 10:14).

-Nursing mothers, speaker-equiped nursing mothers room is located in the Education building for those who prefer to nurse in privacy.
+A dedicated nursing mothers' room is located in the Education building (Room 107) for mothers who prefer to nurse in privacy.

 A typical service is finished by noon.
 An hour later, however, you might still find folks talking over the sermon and events of the past week.
 Many people bring their lunch and share a meal together in Fellowship Hall following the service.
 So, stick around after the service and meet some people.